rtlopez/esp-fc/docs/wiring.md

 `set pin_output_3 -1`

+>[NOTE]
+>There are still some limitations in remapping.
+Not all pins can be used with all functions.
+Some pins are input only, others are strapping pins and may prevent from booting if used incorrectly. please consult MCU documentation for available options.
+Default layout is proven to work.

 ## Default I2C pin mapping for gyro modules

 | Module Pin | CLI Name         | ESP32 | ESP32-S3 |
 |------------|------------------|------:|---------:|
 | SCK/SCL    | `pin_i2c_scl`    | 22    | 10       |
 | SDA/SDI    | `pin_i2c_scl`    | 21    | 9        |

+>[NOTE]
+>I2C driver accepts only pins from 1 to 31

 ## Default SPI pin mapping gyro modules